-(i) Property, plant and equipment:
+(h) Property, plant and equipment:

 Property, plant and equipment is carried at cost less related investment tax credits, accumulated depreciation and impairment losses.
 Cost consists of expenditures directly attributable to the acquisition of the asset, including interest for constructing qualified long-term assets, as applicable.
 The Company capitalizes the cost of an asset when the economic benefits associated with that asset are probable and when the cost can be measured reliably.
 The costs of major renovations are capitalized and the carrying amount of replaced assets is written off.
-When components of an asset have a significantly different useful life than its primary asset, the components are amortized separately.
-All other maintenance and repair costs are expensed in the consolidated statement of operations as incurred.
+When components of an asset have a significantly different useful life than its primary asset, the consolidated statement of operations as incurred.